Margaret Oliver: Intimidation of victim nicknamed Amber by authorities and subsequent resignation

 After the trial had finished, Oliver talked to the family again.
 She asked whether it was aware that the daughter had been put on the indictment as one of the perpetrators of the pedophile network.
 The family had not been aware of that at all.
 However, she had had another baby, who was taken away from her by social services after birth.
 The family now knew that the reason had been that she had been named as one of the perpetrators of the pedophile ring.
 Oliver suspects that social services did so to intimidate her and cover their wrongdoings during the whole ordeal.
 The baby was taken unlawfully, as no court order by a judge had been obtained.
 One year after the child had been taken away, a judge ruled that the baby was to be returned to the family.
 It also came out later that member of social services had interviewed acquaintances of Amber to testify that she was a bad mother so that they could take her children from her.

 During the investigation, social workers told her that they had been trying for years to get the police to take the problem seriously.

-Oliver said that Child Protection Services were equipped to deal only with sexual abuse of children perpetrated by assaulters known by the victim (family members, teachers etc.) and so the type of assault taking place in grooming (by strangers) was not something that they were equipped to handle.
+Oliver said that Child Protection Services were equipped to deal only with sexual abuse of children perpetrated by assailants known by the victim (family members, teachers etc.) and so the type of assault taking place in grooming (by strangers) was not something that they were equipped to handle.
 Neither CPS nor the police had really felt responsible or had been equipped to deal with the new grooming phenomenon.
 Oliver claims that for 18 months, she tried to be heard by different parts of the justice system, including the Head of Serious Crime, the Chief Constable, the IPCC and the Home Office.
 She left the force in 2012 in disgust of the handling of the case by Greater Manchester Police and the Crown Prosecution Service.
 Oliver did so with the intention of speaking out about the mishandling of the cases and of informing the public.

 Allegations of ongoing coverup

-Oliver claims that many the men who were involved in the abuse of the girls have still not been charged, arrested or imprisoned.
+Oliver claims that many of the men who were involved in the abuse of the girls have still not been charged, arrested or imprisoned.
 One example was a suspect who impregnated a 13-year-old, as was proven by DNA evidence from the fetus of the forced abortion, that was released after two years.
 Countless others were not charged at all or have already been freed.
 She also claims that several men were fighting extradition and were receiving legal aid from the government that amounts to millions of pounds to do so.